zenwork/pika-mocha/README.md

 # ES6 Module Web Component Seed Project

+I have built this in an attempt to keep things modern, simple, powerful, and agnostic.

 ## Goal

 The goal of this seed project is to build a simple tool-chain for ES6 module-based web components.